Slip Stream (G.I. Joe)

 Slip Stream is a fictional character from the G.I.
 Joe: A Real American Hero toyline, comic books and animated series.
 He is the G.I.
 Joe Team's Conquest X-30 pilot and debuted in 1986.

 Profile

 His real name is Gregory B. Boyajian, and his rank is that of 1st Lieutenant, USAF O-2.
 Slip Stream was born in Provo, Utah.

 Slip Stream's primary military specialty is fighter pilot, and his secondary military specialty is computer technology.
-Slip Stream was an expert video game player and computer hacker until he discovered flying.
-As a teenager he joined the Jr. Civil Air Patrol, and then got his Air Force commission through the R.O.T.C., finishing at the top of his class in flight school.
-Slip Stream speaks Armenian, Greek, and French, and specializes in aircraft with computer assisted control surfaces, where his knowledge of computers and lightning reflexes give him a competitive edge.
-He is also known to play table tennis, and has a reputation as an unrepentant joker and mimic.
+Slip Stream was an expert video game player and computer hacker but that changed when he discovered the joy of flying.
+As a teenager he was part of the Jr. Civil Air Patrol, and then through participation in the R.O.T.C. he earned his Air Force commission, where he was top of his flight school class.
+Slip Stream is able to speak Armenian, Greek, and French, and specializes in aircraft that use computer assisted control surfaces, where his knowledge of computers and lightning reflexes give him a competitive edge.
+He is also known to be proficient at table tennis, and has a reputation as a joker and mimic.